pvcraven/networking-class/source/02_introduction/introduction.rst

 OSI Model vs. Reality
 ---------------------

-Some commonly used protocols don't fit neatly into the OSI model.

-* Ethernet is often considered as layers 1 and 2.
+That's the theory behind the OSI model.
+But in reality?
+The technologies we use don't always fit neatly into those layers.

+You may have heard of **Ethernet**.
+Ethernet is a set of protocols for networking we use when we network with cables or wirelessly.
+It covers both the Physical layer and the Data-Link layer.

+You may

 * TCP/IP runs on layers 3 and 4.
 * Web, e-mail, SSH run on layers 5-7.